 - Cooperation with the renowned New York-based artist, Udo Rondinone

 - See also: Belvedere ticket and visitor tips

 Rondinone and The Age of the Rainbow

 The famous Swiss sculptor and painter, Udo Rondinone, has a long history with rainbow motifs and colours, which have featured prominently in much of his art.
 And a long association with Austria’s capital, too, where he studied, for example, at the University of Applied Arts.

-The New York-based artist’s work has appeared often in Vienna, for example at the Kunsthalle and Secession, with the first-ever solo museum exhibition in Austria (nude in the landscape) due in late 2021 at Belvedere 21.
+The New York-based artist’s work has also appeared before in Vienna, for example at the Kunsthalle and Secession, with the first-ever solo museum exhibition in Austria (Ugo Rondinone.
+Nude in the landscape) due in late 2021 at Belvedere 21.